lucacolombo97/PythonRobotics/README.md

 ![Map_Discretization](https://user-images.githubusercontent.com/48442855/139585171-35b3a548-bf2a-4763-9c06-5980053f239b.png)

-Once the map has been discretized, it is passed to the actual phase of pianification of the path; numerous algorithms exist that allow this, everyone with different techniques and methods.
+Once the map has been discretized, it is passed to the actual phase of pianification of the path; numerous algorithms exist for the scope, everyone uses different techniques and methods.
 2 algorithms of the Bug family, that is the family of defined complete algorithms, have been chosen.
 They principally use 2 different movement strategies:
 1. the first one called motion-to-goal, that is the displacement of the robot towards the goal position